floweredscarf/su25/labs/lab02/index.md

 > to conduct our printing.
 However, this function always outputs a new line at the
 > end of its provided string.
 There is a variant of this function, System.out.print,
 > which does not output a new line.
 You may find it helpful in this exercise!

+{: .task}
+>Make the `TriangleDrawer.java` file and fill out the `drawTriangle` method, visually checking your output for correctness.

 ## Task: Another Jigsaw Puzzle